Efficiency, productivity, safety and more

 Also commonly referred to as the inventory categorisation method, ABC analysis provides a hierarchy of your most to least valuable items (in terms of monetary value).

-What this allows you to do is assign appropriate resources to each type of product or stock that you hold.
-This can help with regards to allowing you to prioritise the safe handling of expensive items (as well as more closely monitor against theft), whilst also ensuring that you do not waste excessive time on smaller value items.
+This ranking allows you to assign appropriate resources to each type of product or stock you hold.
+Doing so can help with allowing you to prioritise the safe handling of expensive items (as well as more closely monitor against theft) whilst also ensuring that you do not waste excessive time on smaller value items.

 Order picking and stock retrieval is a surprisingly complex topic (you can read a dedicated article about this here).

-However, it is important to choose a suitable picking methodology, as well as supporting picking bins / pick face walls, as this has a direct impact on the efficiency and overall success of your supply chain.
+However, it is essential to choose a suitable picking methodology, as well as supporting picking bins or pick face walls, as this directly impacts the efficiency and overall success of your supply chain.
 It can also help to improve staff morale and effectiveness too.

 Communicate effectively with staff

-If you are implementing changes to your warehouse in order to drive efficiency, it is absolutely critical that these changes are communicated effectively to the employees that this affects.
+If you are implementing changes to your warehouse to drive efficiency, it is critical to communicate these changes effectively to the employees that this affects.

-Failure to do so could see some staff members still following outdated practices, or even worse a mixture of old and new processes causing confusion and even delay.
-It is also important however to not overload staff with communication and changes in one go, as this can negatively affect retention of this updated information.
+Failure to do so could see some staff members still following outdated practices or, even worse, a mixture of old and new processes, causing confusion and delay.
+It is also vital, however, to not overload staff with communication and changes in one go, as this can negatively affect the retention of this updated information.

 Consider employee incentives

-It is likely that your warehouse requires a considerable amount of staff to operate successfully.
-As such, finding ways to motivate your workforce can be one of the most simple ways to improve their efficiency and productivity.
+Your warehouse likely requires a considerable amount of staff to operate successfully.
+As such, discovering ways to motivate your workforce can be one of the most straightforward ways to improve efficiency and productivity.

-However, ensure any targets and bonus schemes are achievable, as unattainable goals can actually demotivate employees and reduce their overall output.
+However, ensure any targets and bonus schemes are achievable.
+Unattainable goals can demotivate employees and reduce their overall output.

-Popular in the automotive industry, but equally applicable to an effective warehouse, kitting trays and totes can be used to group parts, products or components that are often used together.
+Popular in the automotive industry but equally applicable to an effective warehouse, you can use kitting trays and totes to group parts, products or components that are often used together.

-This can improve efficiency, reduce inventory handling times and also help to minimise errors as well.
+This organisation of parts can improve efficiency, reduce inventory handling times and help minimise errors.
 It can also help to reduce lead times within your business.

 Look after your employees

 No one could ever describe warehouse work as glamorous, even though it is critical to business success and can be rewarding.
-However, it can often be tough, tiring work that requires a good level of fitness.
+However, it can often be challenging, tiring work that requires a good fitness level.

-As such, improving the working conditions for your employees can help see improvements in productivity.
-This can include air conditioning, using rubber matting to reduce foot / ankle pains, providing gloves and other PPE (if required) and even playing the radio or music (with a number of studies showing this can improve productivity).
+As such, improving your employees’ working conditions can help improve productivity.
+You can consider air conditioning, using rubber matting to reduce foot or ankle pains, providing gloves and other PPE (if required) and even playing the radio or music (with several studies showing this can improve productivity).